Comparison of generalised additive models and neural networks in applications: A systematic review: Performance metric analysis

 The log-ratio of each metric is computed as:

 where positive values indicate superior neural network performance for that metric, negative values signify GAM performance was better, and zero indicates model equivalence.
 For AUC and $R^2$, they are first converted to losses, in which 0 indicates optimal performance, by subtracting them from 1.
 This allows for all three to represent loss ratios.
 The ratio of performance metrics provides a relative performance measure that is invariant to scale.
 This is necessary here, as we are comparing results across many different datasets with substantial variation in absolute performance; different datasets lie on different scales, with differing levels of achievable performance given the inherent noise/uncertainty in the problem at hand.
 Moreover, we have taken the logarithm to place the response on the real line (so that it is suitable for linear modelling) and to address some skewness.
 Figure~\ref{fig: raw log ratio points} displays the log performance ratios for datasets using RMSE, AUC, and $R^2$; points are coloured based on the performance metric used.
 The horizontal line at zero indicates where GAMs and neural networks are equivalent; points above the line correspond to datasets where neural networks outperform GAMs, while points below are where GAMs achieve superior performance.
 Overall, we can see that there is a high level of variability in results, with no firm evidence in favour of neural networks or additive models (as the points are generally centred around zero), and no strong trends over time.
-However, this high-level overview of results does not account for predictor variables (other than the year) or the random effects of papers.
+Thus, while neither model class appears to be systematically superior across the studies (addressing RQ2), this high-level overview of results does not account for study characteristics (other than the year) or the random effects of papers.
+These additional aspects are the focus of RQ3, and will be considered throughout the remainder of this paper.